MLIR

 Greedy Pattern Rewrite Driver

-This driver processes ops in a worklist-driven fashion and greedily applies the patterns that locally have the most benefit.
-The benefit of a pattern is decided solely by the benefit specified on the pattern, and the relative order of the pattern within the pattern list (when two patterns have the same local benefit).
+This driver processes ops in a worklist-driven fashion and greedily applies the patterns that locally have the most benefit (same as the Walk Pattern Rewrite Driver).
 Patterns are iteratively applied to operations until a fixed point is reached or until the configurable maximum number of iterations exhausted, at which point the driver finishes.

 This driver comes in two fashions: